Configuration

 export OMEGA_PY_PATH="/path/to/omegapy-made/files/folder/"

-Tip: You can check that these variables are properly set up by typing the following command in a new terminal: echo $OMEGA_BIN_PATH
+Tip: You can check that these variables are properly set up by typing the following command in a new terminal: echo $OMEGA_BIN_PATH and echo $OMEGA_PY_PATH.

 It should print the path you previously set.